Top-Rated Franchise Attorneys

 Common law trademark protection is to some degree automatically afforded to businesses who use their name in commercial activity.
 The U.S. Patent and Trademark Office charged with maintaining the publicly available national trademark registry ensures additional protection upon trademark registration, symbolized by Ò.

 The underlying purpose of attaining a trademark is to preemptively disincentivize those who may attempt to profit off of your business through mimicry.
 Thus, the trademark serves as a form of prophylaxis, if you will.
 Despite this, it is paramount to understand that if “copycats” were to use an extremely similar name or logo prior to the registration of your trademark, these individuals may have superior rights to your trademark’s likeness and image including but not limited to their use of the trademark and preventing you from utilizing it.
 In order to counter this, an all-encompassing search is recommended prior to the registration of your trademark as a precautionary measure to ensure your application is accepted and to better grasp the extent of what your trademark covers.
 We can help you with that search.
 Even if you ultimately decide not to franchise your business it is advisable to secure a federal trademark for your name and logo.
-It will make your business more unique, valuable and secure from imitation
+Doing so will make your business more unique, valuable, and secure from imitation.

 Why Choose Antonoplos & Associates?

 What makes Antonoplos & Associates group of Washington, D.C. franchise law attorneys so successful is that we expertly evaluate your case by listening to the specific issues you are facing, perform our own outside research on the issue, and then directly work with you to determine how to best proceed.